BE-Webdesign/wp-graphql-docs/installing.md

 and a VM.
 I like [VirtualBox VM](https://www.virtualbox.org/) but Vagrant supports many others.

 [Chassis:](https://github.com/Chassis/Chassis)
-Chassis is along the same line as VVV, but is more modularized.
+Chassis is along the same line as VVV, but is more modular.
 It requires more set up than VVV in some ways but, is faster to boot and sometimes you don't need all of the bells and whistles, and if you do well there are some awesome extensions for Chassis.